Extending partial isometries of generalized metric spaces: Metric Spaces with Omitted Subspaces

-In order to omit a certain $\cR$-metric space $A$ using the method of Theorem \ref{EPPI}, it will be necessary to also omit all path extensions of $A$.
-Therefore, we must determine conditions under which $A$ has only finitely many such extensions.
+In order to omit a generalized metric space $A$ using Fact \ref{fact:HL}, it will be necessary to also omit all path substitutions of $A$.
+Therefore, we must determine conditions under which $A$ has only finitely many path substitutions.